sharpie7/circuitjs1/README.md

 Known limitations of the Electron application:
 * The languge is hard-coded to en-US due to [this Electron issue](https://github.com/electron/electron/issues/11053).
 * "Create short URL" on "Export as URL" doesn't work as it relies on server support.
+* For diodes, "Create Simple Model" doesn't work as it relies on a javascript feature that is not supported.

 Thanks to @Immortalin for the initial work in applying Electron to CircuitJS1.